fundapps/TechDocs/README.md

 ## Max File Size

-We have a maximum allowed file size of approximately 100MB.
+When uploading via the API, we have a maximum allowed file size of approximately 100MB.
 If your file exceeds this size we suggest zipping it.

 ## Examples
 We provide a number of example implementations against our API using commonly available programming languages and libraries in this repository.